devbymo/unista-api-doc/README.md

 ## API Endpoints

+## Intro

+Hello everybody
+I'm Mohamed a computer science studnet and I would like to share with you my final year graduation project which is a complete Learning Management system for universities with the basic functionallities required nowadays for online learning.

+I have built everything from A to Z, ERD design, database, backend APIs, and the basic UI prototype and implement that UI desing, testing suits, CI/CD pipline.

+Let's have a quik overview about unista by exploring the ERD design.

 ### FILE SYSTEM IFRASTRUCTURE (AWS S3 PRESIGNED URL) 📁

 [Check my blog about different file upload solutions](https://iammo69.web.app/file-upload-solutions.html)